-If you are running this command with the --syncdatasource option as a DBSA, you need to have certain permissions granted to you on several system tables in the syscdr database.
-For more information, see "Preparing for Role Separation (UNIX)" on page 4-22.
+If you are running this command with the --syncdatasource option as a DBSA, you must have certain permissions granted to you on several system tables in the syscdr database.
+For more information, see "Preparing for Role Separation (UNIX)" on page 6-22.